Gaining experience in a variety of schools will help you decide if teaching is right for you, as well as demonstrating

-It may take time to find classroom work experience so start early in your degree.
+It may take time to find classroom work experience, so start early in your degree.
+To begin your search:

 - Try contacting schools, nurseries and colleges directly and ask if you can visit, shadow or observe the teachers.
-For a list of schools see Get information about schools.
+Visit GOV.UK's Get information about schools for contact details.

-- Check with family and friends as they can have useful contacts with schools.
+- Check with family and friends as you may find someone has good links with schools.

 - Many university courses have a period of work experience as part of the course.
 If you have a dissertation, you may choose to base that around work in a school.
 Visit the volunteering department at your university and ask about school placements.

 - Some universities run student-tutoring programmes where you tutor other students or go into schools to help with classes.
 Check with your university careers service or students' union for more details.

-- If you're thinking of teaching in England, the school experience programme can help you find a local school.
+- If you're thinking of teaching in England, Get Into Teaching's School Experience Programme (SEP) can help you find a local school.
 Look out for taster courses, school visits and open days to give you an insight into teaching and teacher training.

 - Most local authorities and teaching agencies advertise vacancies on their websites including learning mentor, teaching assistant and laboratory technician or cover supervisor.

-- Do charities or local authorities in your area run schemes for voluntary mentors to work with pupils, often on a one-to-one basis?
+- Charities or local authorities in your area may run schemes for voluntary mentors to work with pupils, often on a one-to-one basis.

 6 tips to make your classroom experience a success

-- Use your time in school wisely, offer to help, take responsibility, consider running a club or find something that you can contribute to the school.
+- Use your time in school wisely.
+Offer to help wherever you can, take responsibility, consider running a club or find something that you can contribute to the school.

 - Talk to the teachers about how they got into teaching.

-- Actively observe the different teaching styles, think about which you prefer and why.
+- Actively observe different teaching styles, thinking about which you prefer and why.

 - Keep a log of your work experiences, positive and negative, reflect on them and think about how you might do it differently.

-- Aim to become a regular volunteer, that way you and the school will benefit more.
+- Aim to become a regular volunteer.
+This way, both you and the school will benefit more from the experience.

 Alternative ideas for work experience